 Horse Management Field Days

-The seventh annual Horse Management Field Days will be held regionally during February 2024.
+The eighth annual Horse Management Field Days will be held regionally during February 2025.
 Educational material presented during the field day is applicable to equine owners of all experience levels and useful for all breeds, ages, and types of equids.

 The event is open to adults and youth of all ages.
 Participants do not have to be residents of Tennessee.
 Pre-registration is requested for meal planning purposes.
 For questions, contact Sawyer Main at smain@tennessee.edu or (865) 974-7294.